 Let's go into more detail and find out why parametric insurance solutions are cited as the top product development priority for North American and European carriers.

 Defining Parametric Disaster Insurance

-While traditional insurance pays out a claim based on the value of the loss suffered, parametric pays out only upon the occurrence of a specified event.
-So, the amount paid out is not based on the cost of the loss incurred but rather on the size of the event - wind speed, earthquake magnitude, water levels, and amount of rainfall are the most common examples.
+While traditional indemnity insurance pays out a claim based on the value of the loss suffered, parametric insurance policies pay out only upon the occurrence of specified events (for example, weather events).
+So, the amount paid out is not based on the cost of the actual loss incurred but rather on the size of the event — wind speed, earthquake magnitude, water levels, and amount of rainfall are the most common examples.

-However, triggering events don't have to be weather-related; business interruption caused by problems in the supply chain can also be a trigger.
+However, predetermined trigger events don't have to be weather-related risks; business interruption caused by problems in the supply chain can also be a trigger.

 Different Components Of A Parametric Solution

 Parametric insurance is elegant in its simplicity.
-A parametric policy consists of two critical elements: a triggering event and a pay-out process.
+A parametric insurance cover consists of two key components: a triggering event and a pay-out process.
 These two features determine the scope of the policy, pricing, and the conditions under which the insured receives financial reimbursement.

-Let's go over the key features of an index-based insurance policy:
+Let's go over the key features of a parametric insurance policy:

-- An event taking place and reaching a certain size.
+- A predefined event taking place and reaching a certain size.